 Validation Case: Straight Beam with Damping of Rayleigh

-This validation case belongs to solid mechanics.
+This validation case belongs to the material damping of Rayleigh model in solid mechanics.
 The aim of this test case is to validate the following parameters:

 Dynamic analysis Material with Rayleigh damping model